aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="putPdfInStorageToPptx"></a>
 ## **putPdfInStorageToPptx**
-> putPdfInStorageToPptx(name, outPath, separateImages, slidesAsImages, folder, storage)
+> putPdfInStorageToPptx(name, outPath, separateImages, slidesAsImages, folder, storage, password)

 Converts PDF document (located on storage) to PPTX format and uploads resulting file to storage